 CIF numbers hold all the personal and account information of a customer at a particular bank.
 This 10 or 11-digit unique number represents the virtual file of each customer and remains unchanged in all situations.
-Banks can enter this number to easily access all your details and look over it.
+Banks can enter this number to easily access all your details.

-You can check your CIF number on your passbook information page or cheque books.
+You can check your CIF number on your passbook information page or cheque book.
 You may also ask your bank for assistance if you are unable to find it.
-Keep in mind that this number is different from the CVV printed on your ATM cards.
+Keep in mind that this number is different from the CVV printed on your ATM cards or your account number.

 The CIF number allows banks to quickly access all of a customer’s banking information.
 A distinct number also makes it easier to distinguish between two account holders, especially if their names or email addresses are identical.